List of aviation accidents and incidents involving CFIT: Eastern Air Lines Flight 980

 Eastern Air Lines Flight 980 was a scheduled international flight from Asunción, Paraguay, to Miami, Florida, United States.
 On January 1, 1985, while descending towards La Paz, Bolivia, for a scheduled stopover, the Boeing 727 jetliner struck Mount Illimani at an altitude of 19,600 feet (6,000 m), killing all 29 people on board.

 The wreckage was scattered over a large area of a glacier covered with snow.
-Over the decades, several search expeditions were only able to recover a small amount of debris, and searches for the flight recorders were unsuccessful.
+Over the decades, several search expeditions have been able to recover only a small amount of debris, and searches for the flight recorders have been unsuccessful.
 The accident remains the highest-altitude controlled flight into terrain in commercial aviation history.
 The exact cause of the accident has never been determined.

 Air New Zealand Flight 901

 Air New Zealand Flight 901 (TE-901) was a scheduled Air New Zealand Antarctic sightseeing flight that operated between 1977 and 1979.
 The flight would leave Auckland Airport in the morning and spend a few hours flying over the Antarctic continent, before returning to Auckland in the evening via Christchurch.
-On 28 November 1979, the fourteenth flight of TE-901, a McDonnell Douglas DC-10-30, registration ZK-NZP, flew into Mount Erebus on Ross Island, Antarctica, killing all 237 passengers and 20 crew on board.
+On November 28, 1979, the fourteenth flight of TE-901, a McDonnell Douglas DC-10-30, registration ZK-NZP, flew into Mount Erebus on Ross Island, Antarctica, killing all 237 passengers and 20 crew on board.
 The accident became known as the Mount Erebus disaster.

 The initial investigation concluded the accident was caused by pilot error, but public outcry led to the establishment of a Royal Commission of Inquiry into the crash.
 The commission, presided over by Justice Peter Mahon QC, concluded that the accident was caused by a correction made to the coordinates of the flight path the night before the disaster, coupled with a failure to inform the flight crew of the change, with the result that the aircraft, instead of being directed by computer down McMurdo Sound (as the crew had been led to believe), was instead re-routed to a path toward Mount Erebus.
 Justice Mahon's report accused Air New Zealand of presenting "an orchestrated litany of lies" and this led to changes in senior management at the airline.

 The accident is New Zealand's deadliest peacetime disaster, as well as the deadliest accident in the history of Air New Zealand.